Interrogational torture: Public opinion

 Many people believe that torture works, or that it can even provide a silver bullet in counterterrorism efforts.
 The TV show 24 depicted torture as effective, increasing support for torture among Americans.
 Research indicates that some Americans will support torture if they believe it is effective, but also a non-negligible number will support torture even if they do not perceive it as an effective source of intelligence.
-The film Zero Dark Thirty, depicting the manhunt for Osama bin Laden, was criticized by some journalists for portraying torture as effective and key in gaining intelligence that led to the discovery of bin Laden's compound.
+The 2012 film Zero Dark Thirty, depicting the manhunt for Osama bin Laden, was criticized by some journalists for portraying torture as effective and key in gaining intelligence that led to the discovery of bin Laden's compound.

 Public opinion on the use of torture for interrogation varies widely, with the lowest support recorded in West European countries and the highest support found in Turkey and South Korea (where most respondents supported the use of torture for interrogation) as well as in Kenya, Nigeria, and India among 31 countries surveyed between 2006 and 2008.
-A 2016 ICRC survey of 16 nations found that support for torture to obtain military information was highest in Israel, Nigeria, the U.S.A, and Iraq, and lowest in Yemen, Colombia, Switzerland, and China.
+A 2016 ICRC survey of 16 nations found that support for torture to obtain military information was highest in Israel, Nigeria, the US, and Iraq, and lowest in Yemen, Colombia, Switzerland, and China.
 A study by Jeremy D. Mayer, Naoru Koizumi, and Ammar Anees Malik found that opposition to the usage of torture in interrogation was correlated with stronger political rights but not economic development or the threat of terrorism.
 According to one study, people who believe torture is inherently immoral are more likely to believe it is ineffective.